An Idiot’s Guide to Damascus Steel Knives

 You can thank Dr. Ann Feuerbach’s dissertation Crucible Steel in Central Asia: Production, Use, and Origins for adding this complication (or, for a shorter read, her paper Damascus Steel and Crucible Steel in Central Asia).

-How did Wootz Steel Become Damascus Steel
+How did Wootz Steel Become Damascus Steel?

-So if wootz steel started with smiths in Tamil Nadu, why did people start calling it Damascus steel?
+So if Wootz steel started with smiths in Tamil Nadu, why did people start calling it Damascus steel?

 That was mostly a matter of good marketing and convenient geography.
 I think.
 I really don’t have the expertise to make a new claim about this, though, so I’ll just paraphrase what Ann Feuerbach said about it in her dissertation (and what has since been referenced by a handful of people who have actually read about this, like Larrin Thomas):